Display Accessibility Tools

 Stop by, have a taste, and expand your knowledge of the Universe!

-Astronomy on Tap in Lansing, MI is organized by Dr. Devin W. Silvia.
+Astronomy on Tap in Lansing, MI is organized by Dr. Devin W. Silvia, with the assistance of graduate students Sierra Casten and Sona Chitchyan, and CMSE staff Kara Thomann and Kevin Miloshoff.